How do I know what to see and do?

 What does it mean when a film has “gone to RUSH”?

-This means that our box office indicates that all tickets for a screening have been accounted for.
-However, tickets that are not redeemed will be released 15 minutes prior to a screening to those waiting in the “Rush Line”.
+This means that our box office indicates that all advance tickets for a screening have been accounted for.
+However, tickets that are not redeemed and front row seats will be released 15 minutes prior to a screening to those waiting in the “Rush Line”.

 Popular films are often screened again at our Chai Tea Film Series– so be sure to sign up for the e-newsletter so you won’t miss out.